torvalds/linux/Documentation/block/biovecs.rst

-There are a bunch of new helper macros for hiding the gory details - in particular, presenting the illusion of partially completed biovecs so that normal code doesn't have to deal with bi_bvec_done.
+There are a bunch of new helper macros for hiding the gory details - in particular, presenting the illusion of partially completed biovecs so that yesrmal code doesn't have to deal with bi_bvec_done.

- * Driver code should no longer refer to biovecs directly; we now have bio_iovec() and bio_iter_iovec() macros that return literal struct biovecs, constructed from the raw biovecs but taking into account bi_bvec_done and bi_size.
+ * Driver code should yes longer refer to biovecs directly; we yesw have bio_iovec() and bio_iter_iovec() macros that return literal struct biovecs, constructed from the raw biovecs but taking into account bi_bvec_done and bi_size.